 As a soloist, Eliran is known as a preeminent interpreter of the music of composer Avner Dorman and has been privileged to record two CDs of Dorman’s music.
 The first, The Piano Works of Avner Dorman, was recorded at Tanglewood’s Ozawa Hall in 2006.
 It was released on the Naxos label and was produced by Grammy winner David Frost.
 The second, a recording of Dorman’s Chamber Concerti with the Metropolis Ensemble and Maestro Andrew Cyr, was released in 2010, also on Naxos.

-Mr. Avni received both his BM and MM degrees while studying with Dr. Yoheved Kaplinsky at The Juilliard School and completed his DMA degree as a student of both Dr. Kaplinsky and Jerome Lowenthal.
-His dissertation: “The Musician’s Challenge: Merging Emotion and Structure in Performance,” written under the advisement of Dr. Carl Schachter, presents an original methodology designed to assist musicians in uncovering and understanding the emotional content of musical works.
+Dr. Avni received both his BM and MM degrees while studying with Dr. Yoheved Kaplinsky at The Juilliard School and completed his DMA degree as a student of both Dr. Kaplinsky and Jerome Lowenthal.
+His dissertation: “The Musician’s Challenge: Merging Emotion and Structure in Performance”, written under the advisement of Carl Schachter, presents an original methodology designed to assist musicians in discovering and understanding the emotional content of musical works.

-Mr. Avni is also the artistic director of SHUFFLE Concert, an original performance concept that allows the audience to select the music performed in a concert.
-A mixed-chamber ensemble of six virtuoso musicians, SHUFFLE Concert offers a rich selection of more than 30 pieces in 15 different musical styles.
-Since its inception in February 2010, SHUFFLE Concert has been in high-demand, and has performed at the Rose Studio at Lincoln Center, Weill Recital Hall at Carnegie Hall, the Kosciuszko Foundation, to name a few.
-The ensemble’s debut album was released in October 2013.
+From 2010-18, Eliran served as Artistic Director of SHUFFLE Concert, based on his original performance concept that has the audience select the music performed at each concert.
+A mixed-chamber ensemble of 6 virtuoso musicians, SHUFFLE Concert offered a rich selection of more than 30 pieces in 15 different musical styles.
+The ensemble has performed extensively throughout the US, Canada, and Israel and released its original album in October 2013.